inet-framework/inet-showcases/routing/manet/doc/index.rst

    :start-at: helloInterval
    :end-at: routeLifetime

-The ``helloInterval`` parameter controls the frequency of the periodic updates, or hello messages.
+The :par:`helloInterval` parameter controls the frequency of the periodic updates, or hello messages.
 Setting this parameter to a higher value decreases the protocol overhead, but the network will react more slowly to changes in topology.
 We lower it from the default 5s to 1s in order